 So far, there a lot of people who are testing it out and just running ads through the Facebook ads interface for instagram but I haven’t seen any case studies of people that are really knocking it out of the park there.
 I run ads that are often times parallel with Facebook campaigns.
 I’ve found that since instagram is sort of a limited universe with not really the ability to link people out, it makes it more difficult to make a transaction happen so I don’t really crack the code there and I haven’t really seen anybody that’s doing a fantastic job there so far so, I’ve been trying to figure out.
 I’m still searching to see who is doing that well.

 Yup.
 Well, I’m going to be interviewing Michael Morelli later today and he’s crushing it on instagram.
 He’s got millions of followers.
 I forget the number but it’s pretty staggering what he’s doing on instagram.
 But I don’t know that he’s doing affiliate marketing, I think he created his own product line.
 He’s big into fitness.
-This is going to be for my other podcast, The Optimized Geek, and certainly, we’ll be talking about ways to kind of do a reboot on your physical body but I should have him on Marketing Speak and talking about instagram and stuff.
+This is going to be for my other podcast, Get Yourself Optimized, and certainly, we’ll be talking about ways to kind of do a reboot on your physical body but I should have him on Marketing Speak and talking about instagram and stuff.
 That’s a good point, I’ll make a mental note about that.

 Yeah.
 I feel like that the stories I’ve heard are more like endorsement kind of things versus people clicking through to buy directly there so you might get somebody who’s wearing a certain shirt or outfit and they get some kind of flat fee.
 That reminds me more of the model that a lot of the parent bloggers have used in the past where they would just be sponsored versus getting paid on the transaction.
 Then I say, at least for affiliate marketing, a lot of them and moving over because they get frustrated by the fact that they get one flat fee and this a page that is, hopefully, a good page they put up there, they’re getting that $100 or whatever but that page is up there in perpetuity benefiting the advertiser so a lot of them, as they’re discovering affiliate marketing, they’re saying that they can get that much more of a long term benefit instead of just that one quick shot.